EQUI-VOCAL: Synthesizing Queries for Compositional Video Events from Limited User Interactions [Technical Report]: Query synthesis

 \subsection{Query synthesis algorithm overview}

-Algorithm~\ref{algorithm} provides an overview of \system's synthesis algorithm.
+~ Algorithm~\ref{algorithm} provides an overview of \system's synthesis algorithm.
 It traverses the space of possible queries to synthesize a final target query that matches the user's intent.
 The algorithm takes as input the set of unlabeled video segments, $U$, and a small set of labeled segments, $L$. $L$ is provided by the user and should include both positive and negative examples of the desired event.
-The algorithm also takes as input a set of user-defined functions, $P$, comprised of indicator functions for object classes (e.g., “car”), relationship values (e.g., “near”), and attribute key-value pairs (e.g., “color=red”).
+In our experiments, we require as few as two positive and ten negative examples.
+While providing two positive examples requires some work from the user, such a setting is common in query-by-example approaches~\cite{mell2021synthesizing, DBLP:journals/pvldb/FarihaM19, DBLP:conf/popl/RaychevBVK16}.
+We leave starting with zero examples for future work.
+The algorithm also takes as input a set of user-defined functions, $P$, comprised of indicator functions for object classes (e.g., “car”), relationships (e.g., “near”), and attribute key-value pairs (e.g., “color=red”).
 Algorithm~\ref{algorithm} enumerates $P$ when expanding its search space.

 The algorithm returns a set of target queries, $Q_t$, which is the top-$k$ synthesized queries ranked by a performance measure (F1 score in our prototype implementation) and is updated regularly through the search process.
 The learned queries can be applied to unseen videos to find video segments containing the matching event.
 By default, \system returns the top-$k$ queries but then executes the best one over unseen videos.
 The user can also randomly sample one query from $Q_t$, execute multiple queries from $Q_t$ and aggregate the results, or manually examine $Q_t$ to pick the intended query.
+If the user is not satisfied with the synthesized query, they can edit it directly.
+The user can also restart the search with a larger number of initial examples by reusing the video segments labeled during the last session.
+Moreover, the user could provide a starter query to \system (e.g., a simple query or an earlier query) rather than starting from an empty query.

 To populate $Q_t$ efficiently, \system synthesizes queries in a bottom-up fashion.
-It starts with an empty query, $q_\emptyset$, and incrementally adds predicates to it, up to a certain complexity (see the $\textsc{ExpandQuery}$ method on line 5 and in \Cref{sec:expansion}).
+It starts with an empty query, $q_\emptyset$, and incrementally adds predicates to it, up to a certain complexity ($\textsc{ExpandQuery}$ method on line 5 and \Cref{sec:expansion}).
 At each step, different predicates can be added to a query, expanding the search in multiple directions.
-To limit the size of the search space and ensure fast query synthesis, \system adopts a beam search-style strategy (see the $\textsc{SampleQueries}$ method on line 8 and in \Cref{sec:pruning}).
+To limit the size of the search space and ensure fast query synthesis, \system adopts a beam search-style strategy ($\textsc{SampleQueries}$ method on line 8 and \Cref{sec:pruning}).

 An important challenge for \system is that learning a query from a small number of user-provided examples is difficult.
 To address this challenge, \system uses active learning to effectively guide the query synthesis process and identify good target queries with limited initial and additional user effort.
 Specifically, method $\textsc{PickNextSegments}$ on line 7 and in \Cref{sec:active_learning} uses active learning to select additional video segments for the user to label in order to effectively differentiate between multiple candidate subqueries, and expand the search in the most promising directions.